paruljain/canister/README.md

 Canister is Single Threaded
 ---------------------------
-While a Handler is doing it's work, front ends cannot request more work from Canister; they have to wait in line.
+While a Handler is doing it's work, other requests from the same or other front ends must wait in line.
 Thus Handlers must be designed to finish as quickly as possible.
-Long running tasks should be created as an asynchronous job by the Handler.
-The synchronous design of Canister allows the fastest response with least overhead.
+Long running tasks should be created as an asynchronous task (PowerShell Job or [powershell].Invoke) by the Handler.
+The synchronous design of Canister allows the fastest response with least overhead, while letting Handlers create asynchronous tasks as needed.